phonopy/phono3py/_sources/input-output-files.md.txt

 This is created with `--cf3` option.
 See {ref}`cf3_option`.

-This file has a simple format like
+There are two formats of `FORCES_FC3`.
+The type-I format is like that shown below

 ```
 # File: 1